-We have been operating this system for over a month now and things have been working great.
+We have been operating this system since June 2020 and things have been working great.

 With the larger inverter we have been able to run multiple large loads, like cooking appliances, hair dryers and even the air conditioner we have run a bit on sunny days, without worrying about overloading it.

 It really feels like we are living with the RV hooked up to shore power all the time.
 We are also loving having the system connected online so we can monitor its performance.